Guides

 The restore pipeline automatically improves common issues like fading, color shifts, dust, scratches, and low contrast while keeping the original photo intact.

-You can try one free restore instantly with no account.
-Creating a free account gives you one more restore, and paid plans let you keep going without the free cap.
+You can try a restore instantly with no account.
+Creating a free account saves your results, and paid Photo credits let you keep going.

 Yes.
 The original image stays available, so you can compare before and after or download either version whenever you want.